Step 1 of 2: Extract the installer files

-The first step is to extract the true installation files.
-The setup program is just a container for the real installation
+The first step is to extract the real installation files.
+The setup program is just a container for the these.

 - Go to www.teamviewer.com and click the download link.